 Mapo tofu is a traditional Chinese dish from the Sichuan province in China.
 Typically, it is made with ground pork, tofu, and a spicy sauce filled with Sichuan spices.
 Unfortunately, my family cannot handle that level of spice, so my mom opts for a more toned down version of this dish.
-Instead of using Sichuan spices, she uses chili garlic sauce to give it a moderate amount of spiciness.
+Instead of using Sichuan spices like in my Chinese eggplant dish, she uses chili garlic sauce to give it a moderate amount of spiciness.
 The dish is then served with white rice.

 Ingredients, Substitutions & Adjustments

 - Filippo Berio extra light olive oil – The anchor of this dish is Filippo Berio extra light olive oil.
 I love this olive oil because it has a higher smoke point than other olive oils which makes it the perfect oil to saute with.

 - Ginger & garlic – These aromatics add flavor to the dish.

 - Ground pork – Ground pork is the most traditional meat used in this recipe, but I’ve seen variations with ground chicken and even ground mushrooms for a vegetarian variation.

 - Salt for seasoning

 - Spicy bean sauce – Fermented beans are an essential ingredient to traditional mapo tofu.
 However, this sauce was a tad hard to find.
 I had to go to a few grocery stores to get it.
 If you can’t find it, I would recommend adding another tablespoon of oyster sauce as a substitute.

 - Silken tofu – My mom swears that you have to use silken tofu, and to be honest, silken tofu does give you the most authentic experience.
 However, I say use whatever tofu you can find.